Still in deep water: A life buoy was thrown, but without land in sight

 Two weeks ago, I was very surprised that Team Denmark submitted “Statement to the Minister of Culture about the DR documentary: Swimming stars – below the surface” without prior contact or dialogue with the undersigned, who was the CEO of Team Denmark during the period 1’st of September 2006 – 17’th of December 2014.
 Very quickly – as a “start jump in swimming” – my surprise disappeared: The CEO of Danish Swimming Federation Mrs. Pia Holmen is indeed Vice-Chairman of Team Danmark’s Board of Directors, nominated by The Sports Confederation of Denmark (DIF) and appointed by the Minister of Culture.

-The Act on Elite sport states that ”… Team Denmark is a self-governing institution whose purpose is to develop Danish elite sports in a socially responsible manner.
+The Act on Elite sport states that ”… Team Denmark is a self-governing institution whose aims are to develop Danish elite sports in a socially responsible manner.
 In collaboration with the Sports Confederation of Denmark (DIF), the federations of DIF and other relevant partners, Team Denmark initiates, coordinates and optimaze joint arrangements for elite sports in Denmark through 12 primary tasks”.
-Operationalization of the Act on Elite sport takes place through Team Danmark’s support concept, which over a four-year period describes which federations can obtain financial support and services (doctors, physiotherapists, dieticians, sports psychologists etc.) from Team Denmark.
-Likewise, the support concept describes which criteria are crucial for the federations to obtain financial support and services, divided into different categories.
-Danish Swimming Federation has since 2004 been placed in Team Danmark’s top category with an annual grant around 6-8 million DKK.
+Operationalization of the Act on Elite sport takes place through Team Danmark’s support programme, which over a four-year period describes which federations can obtain financial support and services (doctors, physiotherapists, dieticians, sports psychologists etc.) from Team Denmark.
+Likewise, the support programme describes which criteria are crucial for the federations to obtain financial support and services, divided into different categories.
+Danish Swimming Federation has since 2004 been placed in Team Danmark’s top category – World class – with an annual grant around 6-8 million DKK.

 After the DR documentary, I have reviewed all the minutes of the meetings in the period 2006-2014.
 Unfortunately, I must note that the Danish Swimming Federation has in several cases offence the contracts between Team Denmark and the Danish Swimming Federation.
 This has been done by the Danish Swimming Federation’s management not having informed Team Denmark at steering committee meetings about specific inquiries from elite swimmers and their parents about offence of “Guidelines for weighing elite swimmers”.
 These offencies were – and still are – unacceptable and a clear circumvention of the contracts between Team Denmark and the Danish Swimming Federation.
-Ten steering committee meetings were held (16’th of November 2006, 4’th of September 2007, 21’th of February 2008, 24’th of November 2008, 2’rd of November 2009, 11’th of October 2010, 15’th of November 2011, 2’rd of July 2012, 15’th of October 2013 and 19’th of June 2014) between Team Denmark and Danish Swimming Federation in the period 2006-2014.
+Ten steering committee meetings were held (November 16, 2006, September 4, 2007, February 21, 2008, November 24, 2008, November 2, 2009, October 11, 2010, November 15, 2011, July 2, 2012, October 15, 2013 and June 19, 2014) between Team Denmark and Danish Swimming Federation in the period 2006-2014.
 And there are written, approved minutes from all steering committee meetings from 2004 until today.

 I have – regrettably it must be said today – not as Team Denmark’s CEO received oral or written inquiries from elite swimmers or their parents, if the elite swimmers are under the age of 18, regarding offence of “Guidelines for weighing elite swimmers”.
 I can – and do not want to deny that there are employees in Team Denmark, who in the period 2006-2014 have received inquiries about offence of “Guidelines for weighing elite swimmers” from swimmers or parents of swimmers under the age of 18.
 Or who personally experienced offencies of the guidelines and who did not subsequently convey this knowledge – orally or in writing – to the undersigned.
 If that has happened, it is very regrettable.